Title

 (b) a minimum of eight (8) hours of training during the course of each twelve (12) month period following the training required under subsection (a) above.

 § 9-6704.
-Designation of a Certified Security Training Program.
+Designation of a Recognized Security Training Program.

-(1) Only training provided by a Certified Security Training Program as designated by the Agency pursuant to this Section and any implementing regulations can satisfy the requirements of this Chapter.
+(1) Only training provided by a Recognized Security Training Program as designated by the Agency pursuant to this Section and any implementing regulations can satisfy the requirements of this Chapter.

-(3) The Agency shall only certify security training program that satisfies the following criteria:
+(3) The Agency shall only recognize a security training program that satisfies at least one of the following criteria:

-(c) The Certified Security Training Program must provide training exclusively through in-person, interactive classroom instruction;
+a.
+The Program must provide training exclusively through interactive instruction;

-(d) The Certified Security Training Program must possess a minimum of five (5) years demonstrated experience providing training related to Security Services.
+b.
+The Program must possess a minimum of five (5) years demonstrated experience providing training related to Security Services.

 (a) The name, address, instructor certification (if any), and telephone number of a program director.